Kingxukai/linux/Documentation/core-api/genericirq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-handle_fasteoi_irq provides a generic implementation for interrupts, which only need an EOI at the end of the handler.
+handle_fasteoi_irq provides a generic implementation for interrupts, which only need an EOI at the woke end of the woke handler.

 The following control flow is implemented (simplified excerpt)::